-As a result of the liquidity management tools available, the EURO1 system is able to achieve a high Liquidity Efficiency Ratio (LER).
+As a result of the liquidity management tools available, the EURO1 System is able to achieve a high Liquidity Efficiency Ratio (LER).

-Banks can further exploit the liquidity-saving benefits of EURO1 by including branches as well as consolidated affiliates within the European Economic Area (EEA) under the single liquidity position of the participant.
+Participants can further exploit the liquidity-saving benefits of EURO1 by including branches as well as consolidated affiliates within the European Economic Area (EEA) under the single liquidity position of the participant.

 EURO1 Liquidity Bridge